MINGJINGTAI/ubin-quorum/README.md

 ```sh
 $ git clone https://github.com/project-ubin/ubin-quorum-setup.git
 ```
-your directory structure should look like below
+your directory structure should look like this
 ```sh
 $ cd ~/ubin-quorum-setup
 $ ls